industrial-optimization-group/DesdeoInterface/README.md

 * Documentation and commenting standards
 * Read on making modules
 * (nimbusInterface and others)
+    * Nimbus works with one example but not tested with others, so most likely still some issues
 * javascript and slider
     * Arduino leonardo incoming!
+* How to connect multiple arduinos together and get the input to python from each one nicely